 A resilient neighborhood is one that is able to survive, adapt, and thrive after a shock such as a natural disaster, economic downturn, water shortage, or even the declining health of a community.
 In the event of a disaster your first responders will most likely be your neighbors and other community members who are prepared to act.

+A resilient neighborhood begins with you.
 The City of Arvada offers a number of resilience-building programs and resources to help you and your neighbors get started.
 Below is a list of potential activities.

 - Meet with your Neighbors Connected group to identify a neighborhood emergency contact person and meeting point

 - Train with or join the Arvada Community Emergency Response Team (Arvada CERT)